 ROE = (annual net profit ÷ sales) × (sales ÷ assets) × (assets ÷ shareholders’ equity)

 ROE = annual net profit ÷ shareholders’ equity

-Basically, profit margin measures how much of revenue trickles down into earnings which illustrates how efficient the business is with its cost management.
-Asset turnover reveals how much revenue can be generated from SandRidge Mississippian Trust II’s asset base.
-The most interesting ratio, and reflective of sustainability of its ROE, is financial leverage.
-Since ROE can be inflated by excessive debt, we need to examine SandRidge Mississippian Trust II’s debt-to-equity level.
-Currently, SandRidge Mississippian Trust II has no debt which means its returns are driven purely by equity capital.
+The first component is profit margin, which measures how much of sales is retained after the company pays for all its expenses.
+The other component, asset turnover, illustrates how much revenue Sandridge Mississippian Trust II can make from its asset base.
+And finally, financial leverage is simply how much of assets are funded by equity, which exhibits how sustainable the company’s capital structure is.
+Since ROE can be inflated by excessive debt, we need to examine Sandridge Mississippian Trust II’s debt-to-equity level.
+Currently, Sandridge Mississippian Trust II has no debt which means its returns are driven purely by equity capital.
 Therefore, the level of financial leverage has no impact on ROE, and the ratio is a representative measure of the efficiency of all its capital employed firm-wide.

-ROE is a simple yet informative ratio, illustrating the various components that each measure the quality of the overall stock.
-SandRidge Mississippian Trust II’s ROE is impressive relative to the industry average and also covers its cost of equity.
+While ROE is a relatively simple calculation, it can be broken down into different ratios, each telling a different story about the strengths and weaknesses of a company.
+Sandridge Mississippian Trust II’s above-industry ROE is encouraging, and is also in excess of its cost of equity.
 Its high ROE is not likely to be driven by high debt.
 Therefore, investors may have more confidence in the sustainability of this level of returns going forward.
-Although ROE can be a useful metric, it is only a small part of diligent research.
+ROE is a helpful signal, but it is definitely not sufficient on its own to make an investment decision.

-For SandRidge Mississippian Trust II, there are three key aspects you should look at:
+For Sandridge Mississippian Trust II, I’ve put together three key factors you should further examine:

 To help readers see pass the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price sensitive company announcements.